Battlefield 4: Critical reception

 Battlefield 4 received positive reviews from critics.
 Chris Watters of GameSpot gave praise to Obliteration Mode and the multiplayer elements but was otherwise unimpressed with the campaign.
-IGN's Mitch Dyer stated that "Battlefield 4 is a greatest hits album of DICE's multiplayer legacy" for same versions.
+IGNs Mitch Dyer stated that "Battlefield 4 is a greatest hits album of DICE's multiplayer legacy" for same versions.
 Evan Lahti of PC Gamer stated that although the game strongly resembles Battlefield 3 it still manages to remain "a visually and sonically satisfying, reliably intense FPS".
 Commander Mode and the diverse map selection within multiplayer were also praised as being good additions to the game.
 Joystiqs David Hinkle said that the game "drops players into a sandbox and unhooks all tethers, loosing scores of soldiers to squad up and take down the opposition however they choose".
 Hinkle praised the campaign elements, but found the multiplayer to not hold any surprises.
 GameZones Lance Liebl stated "Your success in Battlefield is up to you and how well you work as a team.
 And it's one of the most rewarding games I've played.
 Battlelog needs some refinement, and there's still way too many crashes, but the multiplayer more than makes up for all of it."
-Machinima's Lawrence Sonntag praised the Levolution feature and the multiplayer mode.
+Machinimas Lawrence Sonntag praised the Levolution feature and the multiplayer mode.

 However, several reviewers noted that the multiplayer part of the game had been released with a lot of game-breaking bugs on PC, PlayStation 4 and Xbox One, such as server crashes and lag.
 Polygon reviewed the game the day of its release, and gave it 7.5, then later downgraded their score to 4 after acknowledging that the game "was still barely playable for many players".

 DICE later acknowledged the issues with the multiplayer part of the game and said they were working to fix them, and that they would not work on expansions or future projects until the game problems were resolved.
 Despite this promise, the game's second expansion was released while numerous recurring problems had yet to be resolved.